GL Communications Inc.

 Example:

-Using the loopback cable loop the T1 or E1 signal, to invoke Display Binary Byte on card1 to view transmitted binary byte values.
-Open "Transmit Multiframe" on card2 (all timeslots) and transmit binary value of AA (10101010).
+Cross-connect port1 and port2 of T1 / E1 cards and invoke Display Binary Byte on card1 to view transmitted binary byte values.
+Invoke "Transmit Multiframe" on card2 (all timeslots) and transmit binary value of AA (10101010).
 Verify whether the same byte values are received in "Display Binary Byte".

 Signaling Bits